-Plan of Study will be designed in consultation with a majoring student's WGST advisor.
-The Plan of Study will help WGST majors define their own learning goals and map out a course of study toward those goals.
+Plan of Study will be designed in consultation with a majoring student's WGS advisor.
+The Plan of Study will help WGS majors define their own learning goals and map out a course of study toward those goals.
 Majoring students will work closely with their advisor to develop an individualized plan reflective of their particular interdisciplinary interests.
-It is recommended that declaring majors will submit a Plan of Study at the end of their second year, and periodically review and adjust the Plan in consultation with their advisor.
-The Plan should include a preliminary set of courses that students plan to take to satisfy the 24-credit requirement in this area.
+It is recommended that declaring majors will create a Plan of Study at the end of their second year, and periodically review and adjust the Plan in consultation with their advisor.